baodaiqin/UKG-RE/README.md

       --dir_out_test ./test_initialized
     ~~~~
     - `nb_path` is the maximum number of multi-hop paths to search, given an entity pair and a graph (e.g., Knowledge Graph).
-    - `cutoff` is th depth to stop the search of multi-hop path.
+    - `cutoff` is the depth to stop the search of multi-hop path.

 3. Train your own model on the preprocessed dataset.
 Necessary static configuration (e.g., `HIDDEN_SIZE`) is located in `settings.py`, which is detailed below.
     ~~~~